jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 Child.bar     # ✅
 ```

-By convention, we could say that `IParent` contains all the instance methods, and then that `IParentClass` contains all the methods that are meant to be singleton class methods, and just _by convention_ make sure that `IParentClass` is extended wherever `IParent` is included.
+By convention, we could say that `IParent` contains all the instance methods, and that `IParentClass` contains all the methods that are meant to be singleton class methods, and make sure _by convention_ that `IParentClass` is extended wherever `IParent` is included.
 So anyone who wants to use this `IParent` abstraction has to be sure to always mention two class names, one with `include` and one with `extend`.

 That works—that makes both of these methods available, where `foo` is an instance method and `bar` is a singleton class method on `Child`.

-If we look at the puzzle pieces again, include is doing one thing to one module, extend is doing something else to some other module, and it _kind_ of looks like our class inheritance puzzle piece:
+If we look at the puzzle pieces again, include is doing one thing to one module, extend is doing something else to some other module, and if we squint it _kind_ of looks like our class inheritance puzzle piece?

 ![](/assets/img/light/inheritance-in-ruby/include-plus-extend.png){style="max-width:704px"}
 ![](/assets/img/dark/inheritance-in-ruby/include-plus-extend.png){style="max-width:704PX"}